DaniDevSDBK/Statsfy/README_en.md

 **MauiTune** is a demo application created to explore and test the integration of **.NET MAUI** with **OAuth 2.0** and the **Spotify API**.
 The primary goal of this project is to provide an educational platform for learning and experimenting with these technologies, and it is not intended for commercial use.

 ## Description
+(Please be aware that some files or information may be missing or excluded due to security considerations.)

 **MauiTune** offers a practical experience for developers interested in: